metabase/metabase/docs/installation-and-operation/upgrading-metabase.md

    java -jar metabase.jar migrate down
    ```

-   You can also specify a major version to downgrade to.
+   The default is to migrate down by one major version, but can also specify a major version to downgrade to.

    ```
    java -jar metabase.jar migrate down 44